Survive the salary drop on maternity leave

 Get a quote from Octopus to see if you can save compared to your current energy company.
 If you decide to switch, we both get a £50 credit to our bill.
 Win -Win!

 So add all that up..through my clever money saving I have made or saved a total of £2,700.
-I would love to hear how you manage to survive the salary drop on maternity leave.
+I would love to hear how you managed to survive on maternity leave.

 This post contains affiliate links where I get a small fee for referring you to company I mention.
 Thank you if you sign up.
 This helps me to run Mrs Mummypenny and keep pumping out the FREE content.